imvarun9/customer-churn-prediction/README.md

-# customer-churn-prediction
+# Predicting Customer Churn Behaviour using machine learning.
+[Click here](https://imvarun9.github.io/customer-churn-prediction/)
-Predicting Customer Churn Behaviour using machine learning
+Customer churn is the percentage of customers that stop doing business or using products or services provided by the company within a certain period.
+It is important to predict customer churn and take measures to avoid it because the cost of acquiring new customers is often higher than retaining existing customers.
+Retention usually improves the margins as customers are likely to spend more over a longer period.